 So, what exactly are ground source heat pumps, how do they work, and why would you choose this heating method for your office premises?

 A ground source heat pump is a form of energy supply used to heat buildings.
 Pumps are used to extract heat from the ground during winter and transfer that heat into buildings.
 They can also be used in reverse to extract heat from buildings in summer and transfer heat back into the ground.

 This method of heating uses a borehole or shallow trenches, and a system of pipes to extract heat from the ground.
 Less commonly, pumps use a pond, a lake or the sea.
 Heat collecting pipes are set up in a closed loop, containing water and a little antifreeze.
 The longer the loop, the more energy can be extracted.
 The stored energy from the ground is then used to provide heating and domestic hot water.
 Heat from the ground is absorbed into the pipes and transferred to the building using a heat exchanger.

 Can any building have a ground source heat pump?

 Not all buildings can benefit from ground source heat pumps.
 Geothermal energy is site specific.
 Ground source heat pumps are particularly suited to rural businesses and organisations with land available, though vertical boreholes are possible and only require a small surface footprint.
+Regardless, heat pump leads are in high demand as the cost of energy is rising.
 Ground source heat pumps are also most effective in well-insulated buildings, though that doesn’t rule out older buildings.

 5 reasons why ground source heat pumps are ideal for office premises